 A Collection of Resources To Tell The Story of Comcast

 Founded by Ralph J. Roberts, Daniel Aaron, and Julian A. Brodsky, Comcast would grow to be a leading cable, telecommunications, and entertainment firm.
 Located in Philadelphia, Pennsylvania.
-Comcast continues to grow in subscribers and content and acquisitions.
+Comcast continues to grow in subscribers, content, and acquisitions.

 I’m sure the founders couldn’t imagine that in 2017 the company would employ 164,000 people, have reported earnings of $22.7 billion, and revenue of over $84 billion!